mailgun/documentation/source/api-templates.rst

  engine          (Optional) Template engine.
-The only engine currently supported is ``handlebars``. comment         (Optional) Comments relating to the stored version active          (Optional) If this flag is set to ``yes``, this version becomes active
+The only engine currently supported is ``handlebars``. comment         (Optional) Comments relating to the stored version active          (Optional) If this flag is set to ``yes``, this version becomes active headers          (Optional) Key Value json dictionary of headers to be stored with the template.
+The headers currently supported are `From`, `Subject`, and `Reply-To`.
  =============== ================================================================================

 Example: